 2. Toxicity

-When I was pregnant with my son, I was anemic and had to take iron pills.
+During both of my pregnancies, I was anemic and had to take iron pills.
 The pills had a prominent warning: “Accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.”
 Same thing here.
 If you have a curious little person around, remember to keep your ink out of reach and/or tightly closed.
 And, obviously, don’t drink the ink yourself.
-It’s fine if you get some on your hands/skin, so don’t worry about that!
+It’s fine if you get some on your hands/skin, so don’t worry about that.

 General Information About This Ink